 My expertise and qualifications are inter-disciplinary, ranging over ethics, media and law.
 My current research interests include:

 - The ethics and law of internet privacy

 - How to restore trust in news media

-- News standards suitable for a digital age
+- News standards and media standards for a digital age

 - Media ethics